Explore these hidden walking trails around Victoria.

 Tips for getting started (or back into) bushwalking

-- Look the part, but don’t break the bank.
+Look the part, but don’t break the bank.
 You don’t need to rush to your local outdoor clothing shop before a hike.
-Clothing such as lightweight t-shirts or shirts, shorts, leggings or trackpants (depending on the weather) and runners or trainers are usually all you need for bushwalking.
+Clothing such as lightweight t-shirts or shirts, shorts, leggings or trackpants (depending on the weather), a wide-brimmed hat and runners or trainers are usually all you need for bushwalking.
 However, if you’re going to invest in one thing, make it a waterproof rain jacket – Victorian weather can be unpredictable.

-- Remember some coronavirus (COVID-19) restrictions still apply.
-Although masks don’t need to be worn outside now, you still need to carry one with you and wear it if you can’t maintain physical distance from others or indoors.
+Remember some coronavirus (COVID-19) restrictions still apply.
+Although masks don’t need to be worn outside now, you still need to carry one with you and wear it if you can’t stay 1.5 metres from others .
 Physical distancing must also be maintained, and you should wash your hands as often as you can.